 Scene, "it is an open secret that there are subway lines

 under the city utilized only by the armed forces"

 In January 2011, Beijing opened a 10 km test route of Maglev Light Rail Line S1.
 As you may know, the Eastern definition of light rail is an above ground metro.
-Beijing lines designated with an "S" are part of the
+Beijing lines designated with an "S" are part of a separate network.

 Line 4 cab